TheNexusGroup/Society/README.md

   - Energy - Determines the ability to do actions or die
   - Money - Determines the ability to buy food, and affects mating (or potentially requires working for it) - can be potentially inherited at a cost
   - Mood: Happiness (1) to Stress (-1)
+  - Generation - Determines the generation number of the agent
+  - Offspring_Generations - Determines the number of generations the agent has had offspring
+  - Offspring_Count - Determines the number of offspring the agent has had

 - **Derived Inherited Attributes**:
   - Metabolic rate - Determines the rate at which energy is consumed (factor of mating, higher metabolic means more food is required, but work is more effective)